Weakly quasisymmetric maps and uniform spaces: Introduction and main results

 \er

-As an application of our method, we discuss the distortion property for quasihyperbolic short arcs because in general case the quasihyperbolic geodesics may not exist.
-Actually we establish an analog of Pommerenke's theorem for length and diameter distortion of hyperbolic geodesics under conformal mappings from the unit disk $D$ onto a plane domain, see \cite[Corollary $4.18$ and Theorem $4.20$]{Po}.
-In higher dimension (that is, $\mathbb{R}^n$), Heinonen and N\"{a}kki found that the quasiconformal image of quasihyperbolic geodesics minimize Euclidean curve-diameter, see \cite[Theorem $6.1$]{HN}.
-Along this line, we get the diameter uniformity for the image of quasihyperbolic short arcs under weak quasisymmetric mappings which embed into an uniform space, which we state as follows.
+As an application of our method, we discuss the distortion property for quasihyperbolic short arcs because in general the quasihyperbolic geodesics may not exist.
+Actually we establish an analog of Pommerenke's theorem for length and diameter distortion of hyperbolic geodesics under conformal mappings from the unit disk $D$ onto a plane domain, see \cite[Cor. $4.18$, Thm. $4.20$]{Po}.
+In higher dimension (that is, $\mathbb{R}^n$), Heinonen and N\"{a}kki found that the quasiconformal image of quasihyperbolic geodesics minimize Euclidean curve-diameter, see \cite[Thm. $6.1$]{HN}.
+We also get the diameter uniformity for the image of quasihyperbolic short arcs under weakly quasisymmetric mappings which embed into a uniform space, which we state as follows.

 \begin{thm} Suppose that $X$ and $Y$ are $c$-quasiconvex and complete metric spaces, and that $f:G\to G'$ is weakly $H$-quasisymmetric between two domains $G\subsetneq X$ and $G'\subsetneq Y$.
 If $G'$ is $b$-uniform, then for any $\varepsilon$-short arc $\gamma$ in $G$ with endpoints $x$ and $y$, $0<\varepsilon<\min\{1,\frac{k_G(x,y)}{6}\}$, we have \begin{enumerate} \item $\min\{ \diam(\gamma'[f(x),f(u)]), \diam(\gamma'[f(y),f(u)])\}\leq \lambda_1\delta_{G'}(f(u));$ \item $\diam (\gamma')\leq \lambda_2 |f(x)-f(y)|,$\end{enumerate} where $\gamma'=f(\gamma)$ and $\lambda_i$ depends only on $c,H$ and $b$ for $i=1,2$. \end{thm}